Rugby union in the Northern Territory: Representative teams

 Senior and junior representative teams are selected from players within the Northern Territory each year to compete against representative rugby teams from other Australian states and territories.
 The senior men's team is known as the Mosquitoes and the senior women's team is known as the Goannas.
 Team colours are ochre, black and white.

 The Mosquitoes competed in the Australian Rugby Shield prior to the cancellation of the competition after the 2008 season.

-From 2018 an additional competition was formed for teams from so-called "Minor States", called the Emerging States Championship, featuring the Mosquitos, Adelaide Black Falcons, Victoria Country Barbarians and the Tasmania Jack Jumpers.
+From 2018 an additional competition was formed for teams from so-called "Minor States", called the Emerging States Championship, featuring the Mosquitoes, Adelaide Black Falcons, Victoria Country Barbarians and the Tasmania Jack Jumpers.
 The first Competition was held in Adelaide in September 2018, and the Black Falcons were the inaugural winners.